 Gas Fireplaces

-Below is another great decorative fireplace tile example, featuring our quick-ship Mulholland tile in a Texan home.
+Below is another great decorative tile example, this time featuring our Waterways pattern from our quick-ship line in a coastal home.

-Here, the decorative tile fireplace is situated in a historic home in Austin, Texas.
-The fireplace will not serve as the primary heat source for the home, and therefore the decorative tile will not be exposed to high heat for long periods of time.
-And, this fireplace was updated to ensure that it draws properly and all heat is drafting up into the chimney, giving the tile an added element of heat protection.
+In this installation, the fireplace is not the home’s primary heat source, meaning the decorative tile will not be exposed to high heat for long periods of time.
+Additionally, this fireplace was updated to ensure proper draft and ventilation, so heat is effectively drawn up into the chimney, offering another layer of protection for the tile.

 Electric Fireplaces